jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 ## Keywords:

+- Software Testing:
-Software Testing, Software Testing Life Cycle(STLC), Software Quality, Secure Software Testing, Secure Programing
+- Software Testing Life Cycle(STLC):
+- Software Quality:
+- Secure Software Testing:
+- Secure Programing:
+- Security Breaches: A security breach happen when a system fail in its security processes and cause unauthorized party access to the system.
+A security breach can happen by software problems (error, fault, failures), outdated security technology, ransomware, malware ...

 ## Abstract:
 - The paper introduce security testing principles.